-Goal III: To implement nutrition, health, family, and community development programs to enhance the quality of life of Louisiana's citizens

-Objective 3: To enhance the quality of life and service in local communities and the health and well-being of the state's citizens by increasing educational program contacts by an average of three percent annually at the FY 2016 baseline of 460,500 through the year 2022.
+III.
+Goal: To implement nutrition, health, family, and community development health and well-being of the state's citizens by increasing educational program contacts by an average of 3% annually at the FY 2021 baseline of

-Strategy 3.1: Conduct research and educational programs to identify and influence the social, psychological and economic factors that affect family dynamics and the abilities of families to sustain positive family interpersonal and community relationships.
+Objective III.3: To enhance the quality of life and services in local communities and the psychological and economic factors that affect family dynamics and the abilities of families to sustain positive family interpersonal and community relationships.